 Authors can support open access and free access to scientifically relevant literature by publishing texts directly on pedocs, or by assuring their contractual right to a post-print online publication of their work in due course.
 You are welcome to consult pedocs for further advice.
 Self-archiving on pedocs is quick and easy, and rights are transferred by means of uncomplicated opt-in-procedures.

-We offer publishing houses diverse models of co-operation for providing us with delayed publications. pedocs thereby supports marketing functions by positive feedback to the publishing houses' core business, that is prmoting and selling books.
+We offer publishing houses and other co-operating partners diverse models of co-operation for providing us with delayed publications. pedocs thereby supports marketing functions by positive feedback to the publishing houses' core business, that is prmoting and selling books.

 Setup and expansion of services